yepitsaname/PokeCard/README.md

 8. Should display the image of the previous pokemon or next pokemon by the outer left/right buttons
 9. Should not display any image and grey out left/right buttons if there is no more pokemon

+## Page JS Life Cycle
+* ### User Navigated to Page
+1. Check the url for a pokemon id/key pair
+   1. If the url has a id/key pair continue pass it into the next step
+   2. Else set the id/key pair to 1 (Bulbasaur) and pass that into the next step
+2. Check if the current (id/key pair), previous, and/or next ID are cached
+   1. Fetch the current, previous, and/or next ID
+   2. Cache the response with a key pair in local storage
+3. Load the previous and next pokemon images if found
+4. Load the current pokemon images (front male/female, shiny front male/female) into the entry
+5. Load the pokemon name
+6. Load the pokemon abilities
+7. Load the pokemon stats
+8. Find the most recent pokedex text and show it
+9. Calculate stat points and draw lines between them on a canvas
+10. Grey out/disable left/right buttons if there is no next/previous pokemon/pokedex entry
+* ### User Clicked Next/Previous PokeDex Entry Button
+1. Navigate to the next/previous pokedex entry page with the next/previous pokemon id
+2. Go into **User Navigate to Page**
+* ### User Clicked Next/Previous PokeDex description
+  - Stretch Goal